-WCAT will generally order reimbursement of expenses for attendance of witnesses or obtaining written evidence, regardless of the result in the appeal, where:

-- (a) the evidence was useful or helpful to the consideration of the appeal, or, - (b) it was reasonable for the party to have sought such evidence in connection with the appeal.
+WCAT will generally order reimbursement of expenses incurred for the purpose of obtaining expert evidence, regardless of the result in the appeal, where the evidence was useful or helpful to the consideration of the appeal or where it was reasonable for the party to have sought such evidence in connection with the appeal.
 As the workers' compensation system functions on an inquiry basis (rather than on an adversarial basis as in the court system), reimbursement of expenses is not dependent upon the result in the appeal.
 However, WCAT will generally limit the amount of reimbursement of expenses to the rates or tariff established by the Board for this purpose.